-Pigeon Valley Fire: Further evacuations, Govt set up $20,000 Relief Fund
+Pigeon Valley Fire: Further evacuations, Govt set up $20,000 relief fund

 "I can only imagine how difficult it is to pack up what you can and to evacuate so I want to acknowledge the families who have had to do that – and I want to let you know we are here to understand how we can help in the days and weeks ahead."

-The funds were in addition to other support that may be available from the Ministry of Social Development, Housing New Zealand and Ministry for Primary Industries.
+The funds were in addition to other support that may be available from the Ministry of Social Development, Housing New Zealand and the Ministry for Primary Industries.

-Meanwhile, officials announced the second Nelson blaze at Rabbit Island is being treated as suspicious.
+Meanwhile, officials announced the second Nelson blaze at Rabbit Island was being treated as suspicious.

 A community meeting was told that it was "possibly deliberately lit", according to Civil Defence recovery manager Adrian Humphries.

-The Rabbit Island fire blazed over 10 hectares yesterday afternoon.
-It had been contained by last night and mop up work was under way.
+The Rabbit Island fire blazed over 10ha yesterday afternoon.
+It had been contained by last night and mop up work was underway.

 Police and FENZ are investigating the cause of the fire, which is yet to be determined.